 Laser marking is a common method for labeling various kinds of objects using a laser.
 The principle of laser marking is that a laser beam somehow modifies the optical appearance of a surface that it hits, or ablates some material.
 Marking processes are a specific sub-group of laser material processing methods.

 Laser marking has a huge variety of applications, developed over several decades.

 Many industrial products such as machine tools, printed circuit boards (PCBs), integrated circuits, cables, keyboard buttons, credit cards, food packages and bottles need to be equipped with certain labels, such as model and serial numbers, logos, bar codes, “to be use by” dates and the like.
 Often, the details of those labels need to be different for each single part, so that a simple stamping is not an option.

-Compared with other marking technologies such as ink jet printing and mechanical marking, laser marking has a number of advantages, such as very high processing speeds, low operation cost (no use of consumables), constant high quality and durability of the results, avoiding contaminations, the ability to write very small features, and very high flexibility in automation.
+Compared with other marking technologies such as ink jet printing and mechanical marking, laser marking has a number of advantages, such as very high processing speeds, low operation cost (no use of consumables), constant high quality and durability of the results, avoiding contamination, the ability to write tiny features, and very high flexibility in automation.
 However, it often requires relatively expensive laser marking machinery.